henrikingo/impress.js/src/plugins/README.md

     /*
       Speaker notes allow you to write comments within the steps, that will not be displayed as part of the presentation.
-However, they will be picked up and displayed by impressConsole.js when integrated.
+However, they will be picked up and displayed by impressConsole.js when you press P.
     */
     .notes {
         display: none;